Caring for the Environment

 We have consistently seen and heard that young people are experiencing anxiety, concern, and a sense of responsibility as our environment changes, and associate environmental issues with fear for the future.

-When provided with the right information, tools, platforms and guidance, young people can plan and take effective action on environmental issues in their own way.
-In the process of taking action, young people develop the skills, confidence and networks to become leaders of environmental change.
+Our belief is that when provided with the right information, tools, platforms and guidance, young people can plan and take effective action on environmental issues in their own way.
+In the process of taking action, young people develop the skills, confidence and networks to become the leaders of the environmental change that is needed.

 The opportunity we see is to build the capability of young people in Australia to turn their environmental concerns into action.